jayshozie/Flominal.nvim/README.md

 ## License

 Every file in this repository is licensed under the MIT license.
 Check the [LICENSE](LICENSE) file for more details.

 ## Contributions

 This is more like a personal coding project for me.
 So, mostly I'm trying to write it myself.
 However, PRs are always welcome.
-If you would like to help me implement tab support, please let me know so that we can brainstorm about it.

 # TO-DO

-- [ ] Check required minimum Neovim version.
+- [x] Check required minimum Neovim version.
-- [ ] Add tab support.
+- [x] Add tab support.
+Check out the [main branch](https://github.com/jayshozie/Flominal.nvim/tree/main).
 - [x] Add configuration options.